 Academic qualifications such as Personal Development Award, Functional Skills and Preperation for Working Life will also be offered internally as well as A level options such as

-Psychology Sociology Business Media ICT Business Management
+Psychology Sociology Business Media

-Red Rose School also has its own Independence Programme which covers all basis for offering support and confidence when moving on from our school.
+Hartlepool school also has its own Independence Programme which covers all basis for offering support and confidence when moving on from our school.

 This Policy will be reviewed annually.